citrix/citrix-daas-rest-go/citrixorchestration/docs/TestComponentResultModel.md

 HasResultDetails returns a boolean if a field has been set.

+### SetResultDetailsNil

+`func (o *TestComponentResultModel) SetResultDetailsNil(b bool)`

+ SetResultDetailsNil sets the value for ResultDetails to be an explicit nil

+### UnsetResultDetails
+`func (o *TestComponentResultModel) UnsetResultDetails()`

+UnsetResultDetails ensures that no value is present for ResultDetails, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)